As a brand marketing event manager, you’ve most likely been bombarded with virtual this and virtual that these past 12-months.

 Virtual trade shows surged this past year due to the global pandemic.
 This was a massive undertaking by show organizers who had to figure out a way to provide exhibitors with templated online environments.
 Granted, it’s wasn't perfect and there are still a lot of kinks to work out, it was certainly a step in the right direction — and a welcome addition for trade show marketing events in the future.

 The experience of exhibiting at a digital trade show varies tremendously depending on the show organizer’s platform.
 Some are not focused on the trade show component at all.
 Rather, they are focused on conference content.

 Yesenia Hasakian, Brand Manager at Steelhead Productions and residential digital guru, suggests:

-“At this level, exhibitors could sponsor sessions.
-One example of a virtual trade show offering at the basic level is a virtual exhibitor listing (not to be confused with a virtual booth).
+One example of a virtual trade show offering, at it's basic level, is a virtual exhibitor listing (not to be confused with a virtual booth).
 This listing is similar to what you would see in an event mobile app or event website.
-Assets may include a company logo, description, contact info, PDF, and video uploads, and if you’re lucky — a means to schedule appointments.”
+Assets may include a company logo, description, contact info, PDF, and video uploads, and if you’re lucky — a means to schedule appointments.